Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Address 010 and 011, TADD HIGH**
-- **Register C:** Exposure time in 65535 increments of 16 µs.
-Maximal exposure is 1048 ms if clock is set to 500 Mhz.
-Downclocking is possible to increase exposure time but overcloking gives image with intense artifacts (top of the image becomes black).
+- **Register C:** Exposure time in 65535 (0xFFFF, 2x8 bits) increments of 16 µs.
+Maximal exposure is 1048 ms if the clock signal is set to 500 Mhz, recommend frequency.
+Downclocking is possible to increase exposure time but overcloking gives image with artifacts (top of the image becomes more and more dark with increasing frequency).
 Without image enhancement, 0x0010 is the minimal exposure recommended.
 With image enhancement, 0x0020 is the minimal exposure recommended (0x0030 for the M64283FP).
 Using values below these creates images with very strong artifacts.

 _**The registers at this address have exactly the same effect with the M64282FP sensor.**_

 **Address 100, TADD HIGH**
 - **Registers SH, AZ** totally confusing role in the English datasheet, not even mentioned in the Japanese datasheet.
 I guess these are not critical so.
 Recommended default values: SH = 0, AZ = 0.
 - **Register CL:** Enables the auto-calibration circuit and cancels the voltage shift of VOUT with exposure time.
-Is used in conjonction with OB that outputs a line of dark pixels for reference at the very top of the image.
+Is used in conjonction with OB that outputs the signal from a line of masked pixels for reference in the dark at the very top of the image.
 0 is active.
 - **Registers P3-P0** custom convolution kernels.
-0x0001 by default.
+0b0001 by default.

 _**The registers P3-P0 at this address have exactly the same effect with the M64282FP sensor.
 SH and AZ does not exist in the M64282FP sensor.**_